smartdevicelink/sdl_evolution/proposals/nnnn-apt-clarification.md

 ## Impact on existing code

-- The changes in interface files do not impact on any implementation.
+- The changes in interface files do not have an impact on any implementation.
-- The changes in Core are small and have impact on only AudioPassThru feature.
+- The changes in Core are small and have an impact on only AudioPassThru feature.
 - If a mobile developer is testing its AudioPassThru feature only against SDL Core and/or Ford emulator and not against TDK, then s/he needs to update the implementation to support the correct audio format.